Accounting Schools in South Carolina

 - Select Schools in South Carolina with Master’s in Accounting Programs

 Steps to Become a CPA in South Carolina

 The South Carolina Board of Accountancy (the Board) oversees the process for becoming a CPA in the state.
 There are six main steps to complete in order to earn a CPA license in South Carolina.

 - Complete 150 semester hours of acceptable college-level coursework in accounting.

 - Complete the AICPA ethics course and exam.

 - Apply for a license.

-The South Carolina Board of Accountancy requires CPA candidates to have completed a 150 semester hour program of education that includes the award of at least a bachelor’s degree.
-The education program completed must include a major in accounting, to consist of at least 24 semester hours in accounting courses at the junior level or above.
-In total, candidates must have 36 semester hours in accounting courses covering financial accounting, managerial accounting, taxation, and auditing at a minimum, as well as 36 non-duplicative semester hours in business courses.
+The Board requires CPA candidates to have completed 150 semester hours of education that includes the award of at least a bachelor’s degree.
+A major in accounting is also required, consisting of at least 36 semester hours in accounting courses covering financial accounting, managerial accounting, taxation, and auditing, of which 24 semester hours must be at the junior level or above.
+Candidates must also have at least 36 non-duplicative semester hours in business courses.

 2. Accumulate the required hours of experience.

-Prospective South Carolina CPAs must earn at least one year of experience to qualify for a license.
+Prospective South Carolina CPAs must earn at least one year (2,000 hours) of experience to qualify for a license.
 The experience may be earned through either full-time or part-time work.
-2,000 work hours is counted as one year of experience.
 A maximum of 40 hours may be counted per calendar week.
-Candidates must be supervised by a current and actively licensed CPA, and experience may only be accrued after the candidate has completed the 24 semester hour core accounting education requirement.
-Experience in teaching accounting beyond the principles level at an accredited college or university can qualify, but experience in academia must amount to five years.
+Experience gained through public, private, or government employment must be supervised by a currently licensed CPA.
+Experience may only be accrued after the candidate has completed the 24-semester hour core accounting education requirement.
+Experience in academia must amount to five years of full-time teaching or the equivalent in semester hours of part-time teaching.
+Experience gained in academia must also include teaching accounting beyond the principles level at an accredited college or university for at least three of the full five years.